How Long Will Love Withdrawal Last?

 How long love addiction withdrawal lasts is one of the most frequently asked questions from my online recovery clients.
 Understandably, since it is such an excruciating experience for most.

-I understand from a personal and professional perspective what you are going through.
+I understand what you are going through from a personal and professional perspective.
 I've been there.
-Withdrawal can feel frightening, anxiety-ridden, and profoundly distressing-- and you want it to stop asap!
+Withdrawal can feel frightening anxiety-ridden, and profoundly distressing.

 The truth of the matter is-- How long love and relationship addiction withdrawal will vary from person to person.